cppservergit/apiserver2/readme.md

 [  INFO  ] [Thread: 128360869079680] [--------] APIServer2 version 1.0.0 starting on port 8080 with 2 I/O threads and 8 total worker threads.
 [  INFO  ] [Thread: 128360869079680] [--------] Assigning 4 worker threads per I/O worker.
 ```
 Use CTRL-C to stop the server
 ```
 INFO  ] [Thread: 126044113238656] [--------] Received signal 2 (Interrupt), shutting down.
 [  INFO  ] [Thread: 126044113238656] [--------] Application shutting down gracefully.
 ```

-Upon receiving the usual shutdown signals from the user, operating system or a container manager like Kubernetes or Docker, the server will release all its resources, including memory, threads, sockets, database connections, etc.

 ## **Test the server**